 The French will eat it plain or put a dollop of sour cream in it (crème fraiche).
 Or why not try a square of cream cheese?

 That way it’s creamy and there are little lumps of cheese – hidden treasures.
 My kids LOVE this soup as long as there are no vegetable lumps, only cheesey ones.

 Seriously!
 This is what they look like after they’ve eaten soup for dinner.

 And that’s it baby.
 That’s all you get for dinner.
-(I’m not talking about Petit Prince, I’m talking about you, dear Reader, who aspire to eat like a french person)!
+(I’m not talking about William, I’m talking about you, dear Reader, who aspire to eat like a French person)!